 The nine players taken in the MLB Draft were the most for FSU since 1995, when 10 Noles were selected.
 Holton was a first team All-American, while Busby and freshman Drew Mendoza were named to the College World Series All-Tournament Team.

 DJ Stewart, the leader of the 2015 ACC Championship team, was drafted in the first round of the 2015 MLB Draft, taken 25th overall by the Baltimore Orioles.
-Stewart is the most recent of Martin’s 19 first round draft picks.
+Stewart is the most recent of Martin’s 19 first round draft picks and made his MLB debut in September 2018.

 With Martin at the helm since 1980, the Seminoles have won 19 conference championships with 11 from the Metro Conference and eight in the ACC.
 FSU has played in the conference title game in seven of the last 10 years.